FabriceSalvaire/mamba-image/README.rst

 Mamba is an open-source Mathematical Morphology library written in C and Python.
 I believe it is the most complete implementation available in open source.
 It was developed by `Serge Beucher
 <http://cmm.ensmp.fr/~beucher/sbpage_eng.html>`_, Nicolas Beucher and Michel Bilodeau.
 Serge
-Beucher and Michel Bilodeau are researchers in the `CMM <http://cmm.ensmp.fr>`_ laboratory where the Mathematical Morphology was invented by `Jean Serra <http://cmm.ensmp.fr/~serra/aaccueil.htm>`_.
+Beucher and Michel Bilodeau are researchers in the `CMM (Centre de Morphologie Mathématique)
+<http://cmm.ensmp.fr>`_ laboratory where the Mathematical Morphology was invented by `Jean Serra
-The source code originates from a software so called `Micromorph <http://cmm.ensmp.fr/Micromorph>`_ developed and commercialised by CMM in the past.
+<http://cmm.ensmp.fr/~serra/aaccueil.htm>`_.
+The source code originates from a software so called
+`Micromorph <http://cmm.ensmp.fr/Micromorph>`_ developed and commercialised by CMM in the past.

 The project home page is located `here <http://www.mamba-image.org>`_ and look at this `page
 <http://www.mamba-image.org/about.html>`_ for history and licence.